mlk2991/anonymous/README.rst

 Don't connect to Tor with your main computer that you use daily but use an external HD along with Tails.

-Disk encryption and erasure should always be your best allies.
+Disk encryption and erasure should always be your best allies if you are very serious about security.

 **NOTE:**